Online Creative Art Projects

 Join North Dakota Council on the Arts, Teaching Artist Shalini Agarwal in this delightful series of lessons featuring Warli Art!

-In this 5 part series, Shalini demonstrates the process of creating Warli art, one of the oldest forms of Indian folk art.
+In this five-part series, Shalini demonstrates the process of creating Warli art, one of the oldest forms of Indian folk art.
 Warli has its origins in the Warli region of Maharashtra.
 This form of tribal art mainly makes use of geometric shapes such as circles, triangles and squares to form numerous shapes depicting life and beliefs of the Warli tribe.

 Folding Paper Sketchbook